xyzhelen/straight-font-to-unicode/README.md

 # straight-font-to-unicode

-**If you are looking to convert a document typed in "Straight", just download the \*.docm file(s) and follow the instructions in the document.
+**If you are looking to convert a document typed in "Straight", just download the transcoder_StraightFont.docm file and follow the instructions in the document.
+The document contains 2 macros.
 Try the "straight-donna" one first.**

 ## Contents